 Daily Dose is your daily source for the song you absolutely, positively need to hear every day.
 Curated by the Paste Music Team.

-has returned (as promised) with the first cut from her newly announced fifth studio album, Lost Girls, out Sept.
+Bat for Lashes has returned (as promised) with the first cut from her newly announced fifth studio album, Lost Girls, out Sept.
 6 via AWAL Recordings.

 Guided by layers of hypnotic synth, “Kids in the Dark” finds Natasha Khan’s lush vocals twisting and twirling around a kinked backbeat and swelling keyboards.
 The ballad plays out like the score for a prom scene in an ‘80s film, fashioned from pots of glitter and the shiny dress shoes of lovestruck teenagers.